shubhamkakirde99/slash-phase5/README.md

 :email: Support
 ---
-For any queries and help, please reach out to us at : mgaddam@ncsu.edu , skotha2@ncsu.edu
+For any queries and help, please reach out to us at : simlyclipse43@gmail.com